 Parents desiring Baptism for their child should either download a registration packet or pick one up in the parish office.
-Once you have had an opportunity to complete the form, please call and schedule an interview with Pete Kline.
+Once you have had an opportunity to complete the form, please email Pete Kline.
 Your class and baptismal date will be scheduled at that time.

 General Policy for Infant Baptisms at St. Helen

 Parents seeking baptism must have at least a three-month history as registered and actively participating members of the parish prior to the Baptism.
 If registered in another parish and the grandparents of the infant to be baptized are registered parishioners of St. Helen, the parents must have a letter of permission from the pastor of their home parish.
 Parents are required to attend one personal interview and a formation class.

 Godparents are chosen for their faith commitment and ability to assist the child and parents in their faith journey.
 It is customary to have two Godparents for Baptism, but only one is required by Cannon Law.
 A Godparent may be either male or female.
 If two are chosen, then one must be male and the other female.
 Only one of each gender may be listed as Godparents.
 It is strongly suggested that Godparents attend a formal baptismal class either at St. Helen or at their own parish.

 Godparents must meet the following requirements: (16 years or older)

 - May not be natural or adoptive parents of the child being baptized

 - Fully initiated Roman Catholic (Baptism, Confirmation, Eucharist)